MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Most network administrators only configure network-based firewalls and turn off the [Windows Firewall](https://learn.microsoft.com/en-us/windows/security/operating-system-security/network-security/windows-firewall/) on servers.
-They reason is that they do not want to maintain duplicate sets of firewall rules and that Windows Firewall rule management is cumbersome and inflexible.
+The reason is that they do not want to maintain duplicate sets of firewall rules and that Windows Firewall rule management is cumbersome and inflexible.

 ![The most common DC firewall configuration](../Images/Screenshots/firewall-off.png)